DiamondLightSource/dodal/docs/how-to/where-does-logic-belong.rst

 How to decide where to put your code
 ===========================

 There are three broad options as to where to put a new piece of logic: EPICS, dodal, or your bluesky plan repository.
-To determine this part, think about which of the options best describe what is being added:
+To determine this part, think about which of these options best describes what is being added:

 1. It only affects one device, is simple, won't change often, and/or is useful for scientists to be able to run outside of any DAQ framework.
 In this situation, it should go into EPICS.
 For example, zeroing a motor.